After, Keeping 70 pounds off!

 I studied weight maintenance like a subject in school.
 My best resource for me was the book Refuse to Regain by Barbara Berkeley, MD. when I had about 20 pounds left before maintenance started.
 I also read blogs and listen to podcasts to further learning and get new ideas.

-The Paleo & Primal style of eating continues to be an excellent weight maintenance tool, with the addition of Low Carb, Higher Fat, and some Ketogenic periods thrown in for good energy.
+The Paleo, Low Carb, Primal ways of eating continues to be an excellent weight maintenance tool, with the addition of Low Carb, Higher Fat, and some Ketogenic periods thrown in for good energy.
 For overall health and wellness, too.
 I feel younger in my 50's than I did in my 30's.
 Lower blood pressure, CRP, better lipid profile markers.

-I abstain from almost all processed sugars (* except 85% chocolate 1X per day, all grains, all dairy, all legumes, and all nuts.
+I abstain from almost all processed sugars (* except 85% chocolate, all grains, all dairy, all legumes, and all nuts.
 That leaves a lot of eggs, animal proteins, veggies, sometimes fruit, and fats from natural sources.
 Great spice mixtures and home cooking has me looking forward to the next meal, in a normal sort of way.

 Life is dynamic; I will never be done with the process.
 Changes in life, work, age, and my health will mean that I will have to address weight maintenance day in day out.
 I will always need to work on myself, be mindful of what has worked in the past, and to be open to what I'll need to do in the future.